 Use Flexible Fixings

 Slotted holes, floating systems, and concealed fasteners allow controlled movement while maintaining structural integrity.
-Many deck clip systems are designed specifically to let boards swell and shrink without loosening.
+Many deck clip systems are designed specifically to let boards swell and shrink without loosening their grip.
 For indoor work, slotted angle brackets and elongated screw holes are simple, inexpensive ways to future-proof a frame.
 It's one of those small details that takes an extra few minutes during assembly but can add years to the life of the piece.

 Apply Moisture-Resistant Finishes